jbingham/dview/README.md

 names of the individual jobs in your pipeline.
 Then run the script.

 The best way to understand is to look at an example: `dview_example.sh` is just that.
+Open the file and read the comments to get a sense of how it works.

-Make a copy of it called `my_dview_example`, and then set a few parameters at the top of the script based on your Google Cloud Project details, including the project and bucket you created above.
+Then make a copy of `dview_example.sh` called `my_dview_example`.
+Set the marked parameters at the top of the script based on your Google Cloud Project details, including the project and bucket you created above.
 Then run: